Masoudmashayekh/100_days_of_code_Python/README.md

 - Investigate the Films that had Zero Revenue
 - Filter on Multiple Conditions: International Films
 - Seaborn Data Visualisation: Bubble Charts

-Link to work:
+- Floor Division: A Trick to Convert Years to Decades Link to work:

 Useful links: